delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/4b_Announcements_of_Dec_1_2025/README.md

 **Question:**
 What is the probability that both machines produce a defective item on the same day?
 That is, the probability that both Machine A and Machine B produce one or more defective items on the same day.

----
-**Question:**
-What is the probability that it came from Supplier B?

 [+]